reneaas/plotmath/README.md

-# `mathplot`
+# `plotmath`
-`mathplot` is a Python package to automatically create textbook graphs of mathematical functions.
+`plotmath` is a Python package to automatically create textbook graphs of mathematical functions.

 ## Basic examples